psr-discovery/.github/profile/README.md

 ### Meta-Packages

-The `psr-discovery/all` meta-package will include all of the discovery packages listed below.
+The [psr-discovery/all](https://github.com/psr-discovery/all) meta-package includes all of the discovery suite packages.
+If you're looking for an all-in-one solution, this is the one you want.

 Installation:

 ```bash
 composer require psr-discovery/all
 ```

+See the following sections for more information on the individual usage of each package.

 ### PSR-18 HTTP Clients